openvinotoolkit/openvino/tests/appverifier_tests/README.md

 ## Getting Started

-Thread_local tests are based on the googletest framework.
+AppVerifier tests are based on the googletest framework.
 You can filter tests with `--gtest_filter` and explore tests available with `--gtest_list_tests` options.

 ### Pre-requisites